YES we need your help!

 We have many specific groups working to stop TMX : the Community Nest Finders, Adopt a Pipeline, the Prayer Circle and the Tree Support are looking for members and are ready to train you.

-Even though construction has been stalled near our tree-sit, the fight is far from over.
-We are not quitting until TMX packs up and goes home, and to do that we need YOU!
+We are not quitting until TMX packs up and goes home, so we need YOU!

 The PRAYER CIRCLE and COMMUNITY NEST FINDING NETWORK have been very active in stopping TMX and in bringing much needed publicity to what is happening.